 • Build at or on the boundary with another existing property?

 • Work on an existing ceiling, wall or floor structure that’s shared with another property?

-Typically, under the Party Wall etc. Act 1996, the building owner who wants to conduct such work has to give notification inadequate time (in writing) to the adjoining owners of the work that has been proposed.
+Typically, under the Party Wall Act 1996, the building owner who wants to conduct such work has to give notification inadequate time (in writing) to the adjoining owners of the work that has been proposed.
 Adjoining owners can either be occupiers or owners of adjacent commercial and industrial buildings or land.

 If you are sharing a party fence wall, party wall or a party structure with someone else, the provisions of the Act may govern you.
-Party walls is a dividing partition that is between two adjoining buildings shared by the owners of each business or residence.
+Party walls are a dividing partition that is between two adjoining buildings shared by the owners of each business or residence.
 Floors that are between flats are also party structures.
 The boundary walls can also be party fence walls.

 Examples of work that are governed by the act include extensions, loft conversions, structural work on the party walls like chimney breast removal, excavation close to another structure or building to a depth exceeding that of the foundation of your neighbour and modification to masonry party garden walls.

-The building owner is required to start serving notice on the adjoining occupier/owner if the Party Wall Act is applying to the planned work.
+The building owner is required to start serving notice on the adjoining occupier/owner of the Party Wall Act is applying to the planned work.
 The work can continue upon written assent by the adjoining owner.
 It’s advisable that you take a SOC (Schedule of Condition).
 SOC is a factual record of the condition of a structure or building before work begins.
 If the adjoining owner doesn’t agree with the proposed work, then the Party Wall Act helps to settle the dispute.

 If a dispute arises between owners, the Party Wall Act provides a series of steps for appointing surveyors.
 The appointed surveyors can resolve disputes using way of an award and specify the format that the work should be carried out.